madpsy/xpa125b_controller/README.md

 The amplifier will now work with both PTT and automatic band selection.

+If the amplifier isn't changing to the correct band or it is sometimes jumping between bands you might need to tweak the output voltages from the RC filter.
+To do this change the `pwm_value` for each band in the `setBand` function.

 # MiniPA50 Amplifier

 This will work with any amplifier designed for the Yaesu 817/818 and indeed any amplifier which uses the same stepped voltages for band selection.